orbitalquark/textadept/doc/manual.md

 may occur when trying to run the program.
 The solution is actually quite painless even though it requires [recompiling](#Compiling) Textadept.

-### Running on Mac OSX
+### Running on macOS

 Run Textadept by double-clicking *Textadept.app*.
 You can also pin it to your dock.

-#### Mac OSX Environment Variables
+#### macOS Environment Variables

-By default, Mac OSX GUI apps like Textadept do not see shell environment variables like "$PATH".
+By default, macOS GUI apps like Textadept do not see shell environment variables like "$PATH".
 Consequently, any [modules](#Modules) that utilize programs contained in "$PATH" (e.g. the progams in */usr/local/bin/*) will not find those programs.
 The solution is to create a *~/.textadept/osx_env.sh* file